jamaps/notes/2019/mode-share-GTHA/md/index.md

 The data were subset to only include persons 18 years and older, and only for trips that begin and end in the GTHA.
 The reason for the latter, is that we do not have accurate data for travel times to places outside of the region.

-The result is a summary of %%n = %% 534,301 trip in the survey, which can be expanded to %%N = %% 11,533,176.
-This is roughly equivalent to a little over 2 trips per person, on average.
+The result is a summary of %%n = %% 534,301 trips in the survey, which can be expanded to %%N = %% 11,533,176 trips across the region.
 Let's start by plotting the overall mode share of these trips:

 [![image](img_mode.png)](img_mode.png)